 Do Not Workout Too Much

 Exercise is good, but too much exercise can have the opposite effects of what you are expecting.
 Unless you are training for an event like an ironman or marathon, there is no need to exercise for hours a day.
-In fact, it can force your body into a stress response and stall weight loss or even cause you to gain weight.
+In fact, if you continue exercising without a good diet, it can force your body into a stress response and stall weight loss or even cause you to gain weight.
 Instead, just 60 minutes a day of activity can boost your weight loss.
 Some of the best exercises are bodyweight for strength and walking/jogging for cardio.
 If you enjoy classes, there are many options for dance, HIIT, Pilates, Yoga, and more.
 Keep it fun, and make sure it is something YOU enjoy.

 Stress hormones are notorious for causing weight gain and stalling weight loss.
 If you want to drop the pounds, focus not only on food and exercise, but on ways to reduce your stress levels.
 People who are less-stressed are able to lose weight more easily.
 Some of my favorite ways to destress is to practice mindfulness and gratitude.
 It is easy to focus on all the bad things that happened in a day, but something special happens to your body when you can find the silver lining.
 Take a few minutes at the end of a day to say all the things you are thankful for.
 Some people even like to keep a gratitude journal to put the practice on paper.